lumig242/DS-LAB1-ClockService/README.md

 # ClockService
-This is the lab1 for cmu18842 distributed system.
+This is all the labs for cmu18842 distributed system.

+In lab 0, we built a message passer on top of tcp connections.

-We developed facilities to track events using Logical and Vector Clocks, and also built a logging application.
+In lab1, we developed facilities to track events using Logical and Vector Clocks, together with a logging application.

+In lab2, we implemented the casual ordered multicast schema.